-With over 2,822 craft breweries across the United States, a growing number are experimenting with alternative packaging formats to differentiate and enhance the quality of their beer.
+With over 2,822 craft breweries across the United States, a growing number are moving to metal packaging formats to differentiate and enhance the quality of their beer.

 For brewers unaccustomed to packaging their craft brews in metal, the prospect of using a new material can be daunting.
 But this need not be the case.
 You can successfully introduce metal into your packaging portfolios – here are some key tips.